bdbais/ConVista-CPI-Helper-Chrome-Extension/README.md

 >- Enable Developer Mode
 >- Click: Load Unpacked Extension and select the folder with the plugin data
 ## Usage
 If you open an Integration Flow, the plugin will automatically add a "Messages" and a "Trace" button in the Integration-Flow-Designer.
+See also the [SAP Community Blog](https://blogs.sap.com/2020/03/05/cpi-chrome-plugin-to-enhance-sap-cloud-platform-integration-usability/#)
 ## Contributing
-See /docs/CONTRIBUTING.md if you want to take part in this project.
+See [Contribution guidelines for this project](docs/CONTRIBUTING.md) if you want to take part in this project.
 As I am a beginner myself, beginners are welcome.
 ## Todos
 ### New features: